rbtylee/rbtylee/README.md

 - 👯 I’m looking to collaborate on documentation for [Terminology](https://www.enlightenment.org/about-terminology.md), [Moksha](http://www.bodhilinux.com/moksha-desktop/), and [EFL](https://www.enlightenment.org/develop/legacy/api/c/start) programming.
 - 🤔 I’m looking for help with everything Bodhi Linux related, esp developers, graphic artists and translators.
 - 💬 Ask me about anything Bodhi related, my mathemtaical interests, or programming in general.
-- 🛠 My favorite language is Python although I do alot of programming C. I know vairable amounts of various other languages naturally.
+- 🛠 My favorite language is Python although I do alot of programming in C. I know variable amounts of various other languages naturally.
 - 📫 How to reach me: My email is public, and I am in the [Bodhi channel](https://discord.com/invite/pvB7MSf) of Discord when online.
 May or may not be on IRC.
 - 😄 Pronouns: He/him
 - ⚡ Fun facts: I am a brick mason, vegetarian, and started programming on punched cards and paper tape.